rmarting/rmarting.github.io/_posts/2020-09-28-why-i-use-emoji-in-my-git-commits.md

 ---
 layout:      post
 title:       ":bulb: Why I use emojis in my Git commits"
+subtitle:    Why not?
+My personal way to commit using emojis and enrich any repository.
+description: Why not?
+My personal way to commit using emojis and enrich any repository.
 date:        2020-09-28 08:00
 toc:         true
 comments:    true
 img:         git-merge.avif
 fig-caption: Git
 fig-copy:    true
 fig-author:       Markus Spiske